-- 27 The board is ultimately responsible for setting the (re)insurer's risk appetite and making sure that all risks, including climate change risks are effectively identified, managed and controlled.
-Therefore, it is essential that the board ensures adequate integration of the management of climate change risks in the (re)insurer. - 28 The Central Bank expects that the board, committees (where relevant) and senior management, understand and appropriately consider the risks that climate change poses to the (re)insurer.
-The board should collectively possess the necessary competence and capacity to assess long-term risks and opportunities related to climate change. - 29 The Central Bank expects that a (re)insurer's approach to climate change risk forms part of its overall culture, is embedded into the business model and overall organisational structure and is adopted through their strategy.
+- 30. The board is ultimately responsible for setting the (re)insurer's risk appetite and making sure that all risks, including climate change risks are effectively identified, managed, and controlled. - 31.
+The Central Bank expects that the board, committees (where relevant) and senior management, understand and appropriately consider the risks that climate change poses to the (re)insurer.
+The board should collectively possess the necessary competence and capacity to assess long-term risks and opportunities related to climate change. - 32.
+The Central Bank expects that a (re)insurer's approach to climate change risk forms part of its overall culture, is embedded into the business model and overall organisational structure and is adopted through their strategy.
 The 'tone from the top' is expected to be one that places appropriate emphasis on climate change risk.
 The board and senior management, through their work on business strategy; risk appetite; underwriting; and operational resilience planning, are expected to consider climate change risks and the outputs of scenario/stress analysis over the short, medium and longer-term horizon.
-The Central Bank expects that these decisions, discussions and points for further actions are adequately documented in the minutes of the board, and relevant
+The Central Bank expects that these decisions, discussions and points for further actions are adequately documented in the minutes of the board, and relevant committee meetings in line with the Central Bank's Corporate Governance Requirements6.

-The Central Bank expects (re)insurers to have appropriate governance frameworks to manage climate change risk effectively, with roles and responsibilities related to climate change risk clearly identified, documented, communicated and understood. committee meetings in line with the Central Bank's Corporate Governance Requirements.
-For example, where appropriate, climate change risk becomes a standing agenda item at board/sub-committee meetings to ensure sufficient and forward-looking consideration of potential risks.
+The Central Bank expects (re)insurers to have appropriate governance frameworks to manage climate change risk effectively, with roles and responsibilities related to climate change risk clearly identified. documented. communicated and understood.